 Reheating Arrabbiata Sauce

-When thawed, pour it in a saucepan and heat on medium-low heat until it reaches the desired temperature.
+When thawed, pour it into a saucepan and heat on medium-low heat until it reaches the desired temperature.

 Plus, they have fewer seeds and break down well when cooked for sauces.
 While they were originally grown in the volcanic soil of southern Italy, they are now more widely farmed.
 You can even grow them in your own garden!